Champagne Diamond Jewelry

 What Is A Diamond?

-Mineralogy considers a stone displaying a diamond lattice structure (a divergence of a face-centered cubic crystal structure) within its allotrope of carbon to be a diamond.
+Mineralogy considers a stone displaying a lattice structure (a divergence of a face-centered cubic crystal structure) within its allotrope of carbon to be a diamond.
 Diamonds exhibit fantastic physical strength with relatively little weight originating from the covalent bonding among their atoms.

 Dispersing pure white light into a wide spectrum of color is a key gemological attribute exhibited by gem diamonds.
-The diamond trade, represented by organizations such as the Gemological Institute of America (GIA), has developed structured methods for grading diamonds and determining their champagne diamond values as gemstones.
+The diamond trade, represented by organizations such as the Gemological Institute of America (GIA), has developed structured methods for grading diamonds and determining their value as gemstones.
 The industry now widely uses the Four Cs to communicate the fundamental attributes determining the quality of a diamond: carat, cut, color and clarity.
 Large flawless diamonds are called paragons.

 What Are Fancy Colored Diamonds?